sc0ttwad3/node-ts-scaffold/README.md

 ## Notes

 Can't currently run the following npm scripts that do work manually from the command line.
+This is an issue with command line args and node.

 ```
 "pretty:check": "prettier --config .prettierrc --list-different src",